Ready To RISE

 Q: When will the training be and can watch the sessions in my own time?

-A: The training will take place in early 2025 (dates TBC).
 Although it is delivered online, we ask for commitment to join all sessions ideally to enable participants to make the most of the training and peer support.
 Sessions are not recorded in order to create a safe confidential space, so live attendance is mandatory.

 Q: I have a lot of ideas and passions for a business for good – but I don’t know how to tease out which one would be the most practical, with the most impact, and the one best working for me.
 Will this training course help me with it?